UniversityofWarwick/moniker/README.md

 # Moniker #

-A random name generator for Node.js.
+A pseudorandom name generator for Node.js.

 ## Synopsis ##